connectrpc/connect-query-es/README.md

 const myTransport = useTransport();
 const queryKey = createConnectQueryKey({
-  // The schema is the only required parameter.
   schema: ElizaService.method.say,
   transport: myTransport,
   // You can provide a partial message here.
   input: { sentence: "hello" },
+  // This defines what kind of request it is (either for an infinite or finite query).
   cardinality: "finite",
 });